Here, I will show you how to keep your cloud storage safe and secure.

 Malware Infections

-The massive data volumes on the cloud require an internet connection, which means anyone using cloud storage is at the risk of cyberattacks.
-One of the most common cyber threats is DDoS (Distributed Denial of Service), where hackers flood a web-based application with unprecedented traffic, crashing its servers as a result.
+The massive data volumes on the cloud require an internet connection, which means anyone using cloud storage is at risk of cyberattacks.
+One of the most common cyber threats is DDoS (Distributed Denial of Service), where hackers flood a web-based application with unprecedented traffic, crashing its servers.

 Data Breaches